 Best examples of plant-based yogurts may include coconut yogurt, almond yogurt, oat milk yogurt, cashew milk yogurt.
 Any other plant-based milk can be made into yogurt.

 Regular consumption of these yogurts may offer various health benefits, including:

 - Reduced risk of diabetes type 2

 - Improved bone density

 - Osteoporosis prevention

-It’s high in organic acids such as lactic acid and butyric acid, beneficial for overall wellbeing and the growth of good bacteria in the gut.
+Nonetheless, sauerkraut is also high in organic acids such as lactic acid and butyric acid, beneficial for overall wellbeing and the growth of good bacteria in the gut.